AVEVA/AVEVA-Samples/Basic/Java/readme.rst

         orderProperty.QiType = intType;
         orderProperty.IsKey = true;

-You have specified the ID, used the intType ``QiType`` you created, and most importantly, set IsKey to ``true``.
+You have specified the Id, used the intType ``QiType`` you created, and most importantly, set IsKey to ``true``.
 The double value properties are created in the same way.
 The following is the code that creates the ``Radians`` property: